Director of Faith Formation and Religious Education

-sessions of our faith formation program are inter-generational, where parents & children participate together in special service events to benefit the homeless, the ill, the homebound, or those whose needs cry for help.
-These events let learning extend into the hands of the children and parents so that the idea of helping others becomes a present reality.
+Several sessions of our Faith Formation program are inter-generational, where parents & children participate together in special service events to benefit the homeless, the ill, the homebound, or those whose needs cry out for help.
+These events encourage learning that extends into the hands and hearts of the children and parents so that the idea of helping others becomes a present reality.
 This is a whole community learning experience where all ages take part.
 Volunteers help make the events possible and are needed to assist with the set-up, food, decorations, and craft/activity tables at our inter-generational events and to distribute the food or gifts to the homeless, homebound, and nursing home patients.
-This is a whole community learning experience where all ages take part.
+To volunteer, please contact the Faith Formation director in the parish office.

 Three Areas Where You Can Help

-Catechists and Catechist Aides are called by God to openly share their faith in the classroom with the children.
+Catechists and Catechist Aides are called by God to openly share the light of faith in the classroom with the children.
 Catechists and classroom aides help the children to grow in their faith, by nurturing the seeds of faith that began in the home.
-Catechists help children grow spiritually as loving persons, and to form them into true disciples of our Lord.
-This is not your average job description!
+Catechists help children grow spiritually as loving persons and form them into true disciples of our Lord.

-Administrative Assistants make the program run smoothly, helping with inventory, ordering books and supplies, registering students, entering attendance, making copies, opening and closing classrooms, preparing for events, posting bulletin and website notices, offering joyful welcomes, etc.
+Administrative Assistants make the program run smoothly by helping with inventory, ordering books and supplies, registering students, entering attendance, making copies, opening and closing classrooms, preparing for events, posting bulletin and website notices, offering joyful welcomes, etc.

 Safe Environment Program

 St. Patrick Catholic Church supports the Diocese of Saint Petersburg Safe Environment Program.
-Anyone entrusted with the care, responsibility, and/or supervision of children and youth is required to complete a background check based on electronic fingerprinting and successfully complete a three-hour Safe Environment Program (SEP) training course performed by the Diocese of St. Petersburg.
+Anyone entrusted with the care, responsibility, and/or supervision of children and youth is required to complete a background check based on electronic fingerprinting and successfully complete a web-based Safe Environment Program (SEP) training course prepared for the Diocese of St. Petersburg.
 The course may be taken at any location with an available internet connection.